erosbence/erosbence/README.md

 ###

-<p align="left">📚 My research focuses on abstract information visualization<br>🔭 I am currently learning Rust and network visualization using Gephi<br>🎲 Fun fact: I am a fan of The Simpsons and puzzle cubes</p>
+<p align="left">📚 My research focuses on abstract information visualization<br>🔭 I am currently learning Rust and computer art using Processing<br>🎲 Fun fact: I am a fan of The Simpsons and puzzle cubes</p>

 ###